History of Handweaving

 How To Hand Weaving Rattan Mats for Home Decor Product?

 The rattan mats are all woven by hand on handlooms that have a small electrical motor.
 The rattan is cut into small pieces and is either dyed or left natural before they are handwoven.
 The workers who weave the rattan must be highly skilled and be able to work very quickly and accurately.
-There are a variety of home decor and home furniture products that the rattan mats can be used on.
+There are a variety of home decor and home furniture products that rattan mats can be used on.

 You can read our blog Hand Weaving Rattan Mats for Home Decor Products, What You Need To Know by clicking here